-Despite increasing coyote boldness and aggression towards humans over time, we found that human perceptions indicate more tolerance towards coyotes over time.
-There is evidence indicating that the public acceptance of coyote presence in cities will grow over time even if direct negative interactions continue to occur (Lawrence & Krausman 2011; Jackman & Rutberg 2015).
+Despite the increase in the boldness of coyote responses to people we documented over time, the proportion of reports that exhibited negative perceptions of coyotes declined over the same period.
+Others have predicted that public acceptance of coyote presence in cities will grow over time, even if direct negative interactions continue to occur (Lawrence & Krausman 2011; Jackman & Rutberg 2015).
 Our study corroborates these findings and suggests that people in Edmonton have become less likely to negatively perceive urban coyotes, despite their growing presence and an apparent increase in antagonistic coyote behaviour towards humans.
+This relationship may be similar to one described in brown bears where both humans and bears are capable of habituating to the presence of the other, mediated by resource availability and density (Smith et al. 2003).

-Of the contextual variables examined in this study, we found that the presence or mention of vulnerable individuals substantially elevated the likelihood that a coyote report would indicate conflict based on coyote response or human perception.
-As we anticipated, cats and dogs increased the severity of coyote responses, following a broadly reported trend that the vast majority of reported negative interactions are pet attacks (Poessel et al. 2013; Baker & Timm 2017).
-In our reporting database, aggressive encounters most commonly involved dogs (65.6%), and most frequently involved off-leash dogs (19% of reports where further details were given; Table S1) but also included leashed dogs (11.2%) and dogs that were in their yard (12.2%), suggesting that aggressive coyotes are not always deterred by leashing one’s pet or keeping it near a home.
+Of the contextual variables examined in this study, we found that the presence or mention of vulnerable individuals caused an increase in both the boldness of the coyote reponses and the likelihood of negative human perceptions.
+Both increases are indicative of conflict.
+Mention of pets as vulnerable individuals in conflict-indicating reports aligns with the finding by others that the vast majority of reported negative interactions with coyotes stem from pet attacks (Poessel et al. 2013; Baker & Timm 2017) and knowledge of these attacks from media reports can generally reduce public tolerance for urban coyotes (Alexander & Quinn 2011; Draheim et al. 2013).
+In our reporting database, aggressive encounters most commonly involved dogs (65.6%), and most frequently involved off-leash dogs (19% of reports where further details were given; Table S1) but also included leashed dogs (11.2%) and dogs that were in their owners’ yards (12.2%), suggesting that aggressive coyotes are not always deterred by leashing or containment.
 Anecdotally, some reports stated that coyotes attempted to play with domestic dogs (N = 11), which may corroborate the findings of Boydston et al. (2018), who concluded that interactions between dogs and coyotes are more complex than simply coyote-driven aggression.
-Domestic and feral cats are well-known prey for coyotes (Nation & St. Clair 2019), and our reporting database included several reports of cat depredations (16.7% of aggressive reports involved cats, Table S1).
-Human perceptions were more negative when pets were mentioned, likely because media reports often inform people of pet attacks and knowledge of pet attacks can reduce public tolerance of coyotes (Alexander & Quinn 2011; Draheim et al. 2013).
+Domestic and feral cats are well-known prey for coyotes (Nation & St. Clair 2019), and our reporting database included several reports of cat depredations (16.7% of reports coded as xxxxxx involved cats, Table S1).
+Human perceptions were more negative when pets were mentioned, perhaps amplifying media reports of pet attacks, which can reduce public tolerance of coyotes.

-We also found that reports mentioning children were likely to have a higher real or perceived risk of conflict.
-Unsurprisingly, we found that people perceived coyotes more negatively when children are present or mentioned, because attacks on children attract substantial media attention and are more likely to lead to serious injury (Carbyn 1989; White & Gehrt 2009; Alexander & Quinn 2011).
-However, greater boldness or aggression when reports mentioned children is concerning for public safety, as it aligns with the findings of White and Gehrt (2009) who identified that coyote attacks are more likely predatory when directed at children.
-We emphasize that children were mentioned in only 3.62% of aggressive encounters (Table S1) and none of the 121 reports where coyotes made physical contact with pets or people involved attacks on humans of any age suggesting that the overall risk of attacks on humans was minimal.
+Similar to pets, reports mentioning children described bolder coyote behaviour and more negative human perceptions.
+Attacks on children attract substantial media attention, are more likely to lead to serious injury (Carbyn 1989; Alexander & Quinn 2011) and more likely to be predatory in nature (White & Gehrt 2009).
+Children were mentioned in only 3.62% of aggressive encounters in our database (Table S1) and none of the 121 reports where coyotes made physical contact with pets or people involved attacks on humans of any age, together suggesting that the overall risk of attacks on humans was minimal.
+Nonetheless, a child was attacked by a coyote in our study area during the study period (news report).